benjamincrozat/content/posts/laravel-migrations.md

 ## Roll back migrations when something goes wrong

 Roll back any change using the `php artisan migrate:rollback` command.
-As you can se below, migrations are rollbacked in the inverse order.
+As you can see below, migrations are rolled back in the inverse order.

 ```
 INFO  Rolling back migrations.